Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 YouTube TV — This is also another good option for streaming college basketball online.
 Stream local channels, ESPN, FS1, and more than 100 additional channels for $72.99/mo.
 It does not offer Pac-12 but you can get clips from the live games aired on Pac-12 through YouTube itself.
 An unlimited cloud-based DVR is also included and you can stream on several devices.
 Our YouTube TV review is a good way to learn more.

-Paramount+ — If you’re only in need of a CBS live stream, this is a service that could work for you.
-Watch CBS live or on-demand from $4.99/mo.
-The Ducks only have one game on CBS so if you have Vidgo or Sling TV and you want to watch this game you can pair it with a Paramount subscription.
+Paramount+ — If you’re only in need of a CBS livestream, this is a service that could work for you.
+Watch CBS on-demand and some sports live from $5.99/mo.
+Get your local CBS affiliate live and Showtime for $11.99/mo.
 Find out more in our Paramount+ review.

-Streaming Devices for Watching the Oregon Ducks Live
+Best Devices for Streaming Oregon Ducks Basketball Live

 Even if you’re new to streaming you already have at least one streaming device, as most services allow you to stream on devices that you already have at home.
 Here are a list of devices you can use to watch the game: